LibrariesHacked/data-storytelling/_posts/2025-03-20-the-membership-of-lancashire-libraries.md

 - Has an **outward** part of the postcode 'LA1', and an **inward** part '1HY'
 - Has a postcode **area** 'LA', **district** 'LA1', **sector** 'LA1 1' and **unit** of 'LA1 1HY'

-An individual postcode unit could have just one resident - which means that something like a list of library member postcodes contains personally identifiable information (PII).
+An individual postcode unit could have just one resident - which means that something like a list of library user postcodes contains personally identifiable information (PII).
 It's possible to be less specific, such as by using postcode area, but those have a wide variation in population size, and can span across multiple communities - less useful for analysis.

 To use postcodes we need to convert them to more useful areas - 'geographies' - which will give us more information about the people living in that area.
 For example, you may want to analyse how many library members there are per age group, and see whether it matches the breakdown in your local authority.
 That could be done for the library service as a whole, but it would provide limited insight.
 It is between small local communities that you will see wide differences in the age of the resident population, not in the overall authority.